autogro-ai/install-AutoGro/README.md

 🔵Join our Discord Server🔵 --> https://discord.gg/mWMFBDhg

-If run succesfully, you should see a message congratulating you on your successful install.
+If it ran succesfully, you should see a message congratulating you on your successful install.

 Thanks for being a part of our Alpha launch.